andrew-t/andrew-t.github.io/pages/megapixel.md

 It is a myth that the eye has red, green and blue light receptor cells.
 It does have three types of colour-receptive "cone" cells, but all of them respond at least a little to any colour of visible light, and the sensitivity peaks are really at violet, green and yellow.
 When building a display, you can choose any three primary colours you want, and the range of colours it will be able to display (its 'gamut') will depend on what you choose.
 It is not possible for the gamut to include all the colours, but choosing good shades of red, green and blue lets you get most of them.
 </p></div>

-Worse, we were starting out quite a long way from the idea configuration.
+Worse, we were starting out quite a long way from the ideal configuration.
 Our shades or red, green and blue were decided by the colours of Edding <span class="footnote" data-html="<p>For young people, an OHP (or over-head projector) is Powerpoint for shadow puppets.</p>">OHP</span> pens, which were apparently not designed with this use case in mind.

 On the other hand, it wasn't necessary to get it perfect.
 Most people have never bothered to calibrate their computer display because it looks fine with the defaults.
 There is quite a range of broadly-similar calibrations out there, roughly centred on the actual correct one, and I figured if we could get the Megapixel into that range, it would be fine.